 We are committed to inclusivity in all that we do for our customers, our people and our communities.
 Our 'Made for Every Family' initiative aspires to make our coverage inclusive of how families live their lives across different parts of the world.

 Our people have a distinct opportunity to serve billions of people across Asia and Africa.
 As an organisation, we are pushing boundaries to remove barriers to inclusion, investing in talent and creating a culture that binds us together to make that real-life impact.
-I am particularly proud of our work to recognise not only differing abilities but the importance of mental alongside physical health.

 As a major asset owner and manager, our most significant contribution to combatting climate change is through the decarbonisation of our investment portfolio.
 Prudential has the goal of a 25 per cent reduction in emissions intensity from our portfolio by 2025.
 We have already made significant progress towards this commitment, with sustained reduction in our weighted average carbon intensity (WACI) and substantive completion of our coal divestment.

-As Asia and Africa are being challenged by the impacts of climate change, Prudential has a distinctive role to play in the transition to a lowcarbon economy.
+As Asia and Africa are being challenged by the impacts of climate change, Prudential has a distinctive role to play in the transition to a low-carbon economy.
 Our decarbonisation strategy acknowledges the nature of the markets in which we operate and seeks to ensure the financial and social burden of the transition is just and inclusive, as set out in our 2022 white paper.
 More broadly, through our investments, we seek to play a role in the growth of robust capital markets across Asia and Africa.
 This is critical to sustainable economic development.